Descanonge/filefinder/docs/source/usage.rst

 Very often, it can suffice to have a filter operate on the value from a single group.
 To that end, one can create a **group** filter by using :meth:`.Finder.fix_by_filter`.
-This requires a function which act on a single value.
+This requires a function which acts on a single value.

 For instance, let's say we only need days that are even::